-It might help you to think about a disaster you’ve read about in the news, or to draw on an example you might have responded to in your professional life.
-What does accountability enable?
-What does it prevent?
-What would or would not happen without accountability?
+It might help you to think about a disaster-affected location you’ve read about in the news, or to draw on an example from your professional life.
+What role does evaluation play?
+What should be evaluated?
+How important is evaluation?

-Share your ideas in the Comments section below.
-Don’t be afraid to make use of other comments as inspiration and respond to your fellow learners!
+Share your ideas in the comments section below.
+Don’t be afraid to make use of other comments as inspiration and respond to your fellow learners.

 © Coventry University.
 CC BY-NC 4.0